Sensing with discrete time crystals: Results

 The lifetime enhancement as in \zfr{fig1}C(i), also yields a change in measured signal at every fixed time $t$ compared to the case without additional AC field, and hence enables a means to \I{sense} the AC field.
 We now consider how this extension applies to the AC field characteristics (\zfr{fig2}A(i)), $\Bac(t) = \Bac \sin(2\pi \fac t + \Phi_\mathrm{AC})$, i.e., its (i) phase $\Phi_\mathrm{AC}$ (ii) amplitude $\Bac$, and (iii) frequency $\fac$.

 To quantify the signal enhancement, we devise a fidelity metric that remains accurate even when the signal approaches the noise floor,

 where \(P(t)\) represents the ideal DTC toggling response, alternating between ${\pm}1$ as spins flip between the $\pm\xhat$ axes, and the normalized sum is carried out over all $N'$ time points $t_{i}\in[t_{1}, t_{N'}]$; $F$ yields the largest value when the DTC oscillations are strongest and most stable.

-Formally, $F$ corresponds to a weighted summation over the Fourier harmonics $\ell \fres$ ($\ell \in \mathbb{N}_{>0}$); when approaching the noise floor, it is more robust than the standard approach of estimating the PDTC response from only the period-doubling (i.e. $\fres$) component.
+Formally, $F$ corresponds to a weighted summation over the Fourier harmonics $\ell \fres$ ($\ell \in \mathbb{N}_{>0}$); when approaching the noise floor, it is more robust than the standard approach of estimating the PDTC response from only the period-doubling (i.e., $\fres$) component.
+Lacking an analytical model for the DTC decay, the fidelity metric provides a simple, profile-agnostic measure of stability by integrating the observed magnetization.
+A more detailed understanding of the form of the DTC decay and its response to external magnetic field could provide a more optimized metric to improve the sensitivity of our approach.

 Using this metric, \zfr{fig2}A(ii) examines the impact of the AC field phase $\xPh_\text{AC}$ on resonance $\fac{=}\fres$ and $\gamma_y{=}\pi$ (blue points).
 Maximum lifetime extension occurs at \(\xPh_\text{AC}{=}\pi/2\), where the AC field peaks align with the center of the $\gamma_y$ pulses, as predicted theoretically~(SI Sec.\ref{supmat:sec:thy_properties}).
-When the AC field nodes coincide with the $\gamma_y$ pulses, there is a minimal effect on the PDTC lifetime, which matches the lifetime value without an AC field ($\Bac{=}0$, dashed horizontal line).
+When the AC field nodes coincide with the $\gamma_y$ pulses, there is a minimal effect on the PDTC lifetime.
 Optimal sensing therefore occurs when \(\xPh_\text{AC}{=}\pi/2\).
+We observe a slight phase shift in the response from the expected maximum at $\Phi_{\text{AC}} = \pi/2$, due to unaccounted pulse transients when setting the AC field phase based on the pulse length in \zfr{fig2}A(i).
+This apparent shift arises because the actual pulse applied to the probe is slightly longer than the one generated by the Arbitrary Waveform Transceiver (AWT) \cite{mehring1972phase}.

 Additionally, the blue points in \zfr{fig2}A(ii) show the response to slight deviations from the small point, here $\gamma_y{=}0.98\pi$.
-The data confirms the robustness of PDTC order.
+The data confirms the robustness of the PDTC order.
 In SI Fig.~\ref{fig:dome-fig}, we display the entire experimentally mapped PDTC phase diagram for all $\gamma_y$ values, demonstrating a large stable region around $\gamma_y{=}\pi$, independent of $t$.